Just the facts: The Dewey Book Group

 Book groups are the perfect way to not only meet new people, but to also knuckle down and read in a more varied and exciting way.
-Starting from the end of February, Tūranga is going to be offering two brand new book groups just for all of those non-fiction buffs out there.
-To those who eschew the novel, or wish to bring a little more non-fiction in their lives, these are definitely the groups for you.
+Tūranga has a book group just for all of those non-fiction buffs out there.
+To those who eschew the novel, or wish to bring a little more non-fiction in their lives, these is the group for you.

 If the idea of essentially reading something from every area of human knowledge sounds a little bit daunting, here are some picks to get you thinking about what you could read, what you have (reasurringly) already read, and what exciting reads are still waiting out there for you.